MinnPost/object-sync-for-salesforce/docs/adding-settings.md

 #### Code example

 This hook sets a boolean value for whether or not the plugin should use the default template.
-To change or disable this, use the `salesforce_rest_api_settings_tab_include_settings` hook, which receives, and returns, a `TRUE` or `FALSE` for this setting.
+To change or disable this, use the `salesforce_rest_api_settings_tab_include_settings` hook, which receives, and returns, a `true` or `false` for this setting.

 The hook also receives a variable for the currently activated tab in the plugin's settings.
 This allows you to use `$tab` to change only the tab(s) you want to change.

 ```
 add_filter( 'salesforce_rest_api_settings_tab_include_settings', change_template, 10, 2 );
-function change_template( $use_default_template = TRUE, $tab ) {
+function change_template( $use_default_template = true, $tab ) {
     require_once( 'your-file.php' );
-    return FALSE;
+    return false;
-    // if you use return TRUE instead, the default file will be displayed after whatever you use, so you can combine with, or entirely replace, the plugin's default
+    // if you use return true instead, the default file will be displayed after whatever you use, so you can combine with, or entirely replace, the plugin's default
 }
 ```